All Episodes

 They knocked O'Reilly out, hurt us, staggered us.

-And and Joe, is there any other option but to fight fire with fire to stop it and end the madness?
+And Joe, is there any other option but to fight fire with fire to stop it and end the madness?

 Because I don't see it.

-So I think it's got to be done on some other level outside of what we see now for from the folks that are fighting on your behalf.
+So I think it's got to be done on some other level outside of what we see now from the folks that are fighting on your behalf.

-So it's it's a two front fight, I think.
+So it's a two-front fight, I think.

-Well, and I I just think at the end of the day, I mean they have they have telegraphed that coming attractions that they're looking there are so many outrageous controversial things that have been said by people that have shows on the left and listing their advertisers and listing their controversial statements.
+Well, and I just think at the end of the day, I mean, they have telegraphed that coming attractions, that they're, look, there are so many outrageous, controversial things that have been said by people that have shows on the left, and listing their advertisers and listing their controversial statements, that means that, okay, at the end of the day, what is it, mutually assured destruction?

 Nuclear war.

-Uh I I think more it's what what is it?
+I think more it's what is.

-Or does or does it end?
+Or does it end?

-Or do these networks when it starts impacting them?
+Or do these networks, when it starts impacting them, do they say enough's enough?

 We've got to accept that there are other voices besides our own.

-I gotta run.
+I got to run.

 Love you like a brother.

-You're uh you're amazing.
+You're amazing.

 You've been such a good friend, Joe.

-Thank you too.
+Thank you, too.

-Uh I'm way behind.
+I'm way behind.

-Quick break, your call's next.
+Quick break, your calls next.

-You know, look, do we have our fake news open on the program today?
+Do we have our fake news open on the program today?

 This is NBC Nightly News with Lester Holt.